-- The Natwest Bankline electronic banking procedures include internet access to the Council's bank account for both downloading statements and entering one-off manual transactions (eg CHAPs transfers).
-The electronic authorisation of transactions through chip and pin cards and passwords follows the same pattern of required signatories as paper transactions do (i.e. one signature up to £5,000 and two signatures for transactions over £5,000). - PayAway IP is the system used by the Council for the transfer of payment and collection files to the BACs processing centre.
-BACs collection and payment files are generated by the payroll, creditors and revenues software systems and transferred through a secure internet portal by the authorised signatories.
-Files must be generated, approved and sent by two different people. - Full details of operational procedures are maintained by the Exchequer Manager.
+The Natwest Bankline electronic banking procedures include internet access to the Council's bank account for both downloading statements and entering one-off same-day transactions.
+The electronic authorisation of transactions through chip and pin cards and passwords follows the same pattern of required signatories as paper transactions do (i.e. one signature up to £5,000 and two signatures for transactions over £5,000).

+- PayAway IP is the system used by the Council for the transfer of payment and collection files to the BACs processing centre.
+BACs collection and payment files are generated by the payroll, creditors, benefits and revenues software systems and transferred through a secure internet portal by the authorised signatories.
+Files must be generated, approved and sent by two different people. - Full details of operational procedures are maintained by the Finance Officer (Exchequer Services).